RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 The full dataset can be downlaoded at the following links:
 - download the full dataset score here: https://github.com/MTG/mtg-jamendo-dataset

+## MTG jamendo annotator

+More information about MTG jamendo annotator, how to configure it and run it can be found at the following link: https://github.com/MTG/mtg-jamendo-annotator

+## MTG jamendo dataset

+More information about the MTG jamendo dataset can be found at the following link: https://github.com/MTG/mtg-jamendo-dataset

 ## Author